 To sum it all up, the fashion industry needs to change its supply chain fundamentally, which is where the slow movement comes in.

-The Slow Fashion Movement
+The Slow Living Movement

 The world has become obsessed with more.
 Buy more, spend more, work more, do more.
 There's been a counter-revolution to this though: the sustainable movement.

-A Slower, More Sustainable Push
+A Slower, More Sustainable Fashion Push

 This isn't just about clothes, it's about a lifestyle choice.
 The history of the slow movement goes back to 1986 and has blossomed since then into a global movement, including the creation of The World Institute of Slowness.
-There's a few definitions of slow living, but this one is particularly good:

-“The Slow Living Vision is of an Earth where humankind, honoring and celebrating the profound connectedness of all people, places, and living beings, gives back by co-creating mutually supportive communities, bioregions, and economic systems — and where we combine the wisdom of the past with a vision for the future to ensure a balanced, fulfilling way of life for all generations to come.” -slowlivingsummit.org
+“The Slow Living Vision is of an Earth where humankind, honoring and celebrating the profound connectedness of all people, places, and living beings, gives back by co-creating mutually supportive communities, bioregions, and economic systems — and where we combine the wisdom of the past with a vision for the future to ensure a balanced, fulfilling way of life for all generations to come.”

 Slow Sustainable Fashion Arrives